PragmaticCoding/CheckBoxSnake/README.md

 # CheckBoxSnake

-A small javafx based snake game made by simple elements of javafx.
+A small javafx based snake game made by simple elements of javafx.\
+Type ``./gradlew run`` to run the application.

 ## Enviorment
 - java 11